temporalio/documentation/docs-src/cluster-ops-context/intro.md

 **Install the Temporal CLI**

-Choose one of the following install methods to install the Temporal CLI.
+To install the Temporal CLI, choose one of the following procedures.

 <Tabs>
 <TabItem value="macOS" label="macOS">